F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-multiple.rst

 You can verify that the 5 attack signatures have been enabled and enforced on the scenario4 WAF Policy on the QA BIG-IP (first 5 lines in the attack signatures list of the Advanced WAF Policy).

 The applicatiopn owner identified that these last changes on the QA device have introduced some FP.
-Using the log events on the Advanced WAF GUI, we identified that :
+Using the log events on the F5 BIG-IP Advanced WAF GUI, we identified that :

 - The attack signature **"200101558"** should be disabled globally
 - The attack signature **"200003068"** should be disabled for the **"/U1"** URL